Observers: chaperones, protection and guidance

 Particular care should be taken when:

-• a woman attends for the first time with a problem requiring breast, anal or genital examination
+- a patient attends for the first time with a problem requiring breast, anal or genital examination

-Medico-legal assessments have a unique set of challenges as the patient can feel the doctor is adversarial.
+Medico-legal assessments have a unique set of challenges as the patient may perceive the doctor to be adversarial.
 We would recommend a low threshold for the presence of an observer in these situations.

 Observer or support person?

-An observer should be qualified (a nurse – RN or EN, or other registered health practitioner) or someone appropriately trained (other clinical support staff) so that they fully understand the role that they are performing on behalf of the patient.
-Usually, the examining doctor will initiate the offer of an observer.
-The observer should be a person acceptable to the patient.
+An observer should be qualified (a nurse – RN or EN, or other registered health practitioner) or someone appropriately trained (other clinical support staff) so that they fully understand their role.
+Usually, the examining doctor will be the one to suggest having an observer present.
+The observer should be a person acceptable to, but often not connected to, the patient.
 In most cases, they will be a person of the same gender as the patient.

-The role of a support person is not equivalent to that of an observer so there may occasionally be times when both an observer and a support person are present.
+The role of a support person is not the same as that of an observer so there may be times when both an observer and a support person are present.

 What if an observer is not available?

-If a patient requests an observer and a suitable person is not available, you may wish to offer to reschedule the appointment so that the observer can be arranged.
-Or, you may refer the patient to a colleague if they would feel more comfortable with another doctor (for example, one who is the same gender as the patient or a different gender to you).
-If the consultation is deferred, you should counsel the patient about any effect the delay may have on their health.
+If a patient asks for an observer and a suitable person is not available, you may offer to reschedule the appointment so an observer can be arranged.
+Alternatively, you could refer the patient to a colleague if they would feel more comfortable with another doctor (for example, someone of the same gender as the patient or a different gender to you).
+If the consultation is deferred, let the patient know about any effect the delay may have on their health and document this discussion in their medical records.

 Other third parties

-You must obtain consent from your patient for any other person to be present in the consultation.
+Always obtain consent from your patient for any other person to be present in the consultation.
 This could include, for example, interpreters, a registrar, medical or nursing student or somebody undertaking a review of your practice.
-This must be done prior to the consultation, such as in the reception area or waiting room.
-It is not acceptable to ask the patient in the consulting room, or in front of the third party as the patient may feel obliged or pressured to agree.
+This should be done before the consultation, ideally in writing, to give the patient the option to decline.
+The patient may feel obliged or pressured to agree if asked in the consulting room or in front of the third party.

 Documentation

 It is important to document in the patient’s medical record that an observer has been offered and whether the patient accepted or refused.
-It can be easy to overlook the need to record where an offer was declined, but this is an important part of the discussion.
+If the patient declines, document the reason.

 More information